 The Company has completed acquisition of land parcels with Trnavka within the tailings area required by the Project.
-The Company continues commercial negotiations for Land Access Agreements for the acquisition of the balance of the surface rights with the remaining two landowners; however, there can be no assurance that access to the remaining areas will be secured.
+The Company continues commercial negotiations for Land Access Agreements for the acquisition of the balance of the surface rights with the remaining two landowners, which are progressing well; however, there can be no assurance that access to the remaining areas will be secured.